WatForm/org.alloytools.alloy/README.md

 Dash extends Alloy with keywords to describe transitions in a hierarchical, concurrent state machines (similar to Statecharts).
 Here is a small example:
 '''
+sig Value {}

+conc state Top { // root state is always concurrent
+	event ev1 {}
+	event ev2 {}
+	v1,v2: Value  // variables declared within a state are dynamic

 	conc state A {

-	env event ev1
-	env event ev2
-	v1,v2: int

-	state A1 {
+		default state A1 {
 			trans t1 {
-			from A1
+				from A1 // src state
-			goto A2
+				goto A2  // dest state
-			on ev1
+				on ev1 // guarding event
-			when v2 = v1
+				when v2 = v1 // guarding condition: Alloy formula
 				do {
-				v1' = v1 + 1
+					v1' = v1  // Alloy formula
+					// refer to next value of a variable using primed variable }
+				send ev2 // event sent
 			}
-			send ev2
 		}
-	}
 		state A2 {
-		trans t2 {
+			// parts of the transition may be omitted trans t2 {
-			from A2
 				goto A1
 				on ev2
 				do {
-				v2' = v2 + 1
+					v2' = v2
 				}
 				send ev1
 			}
 		}
 	}
+	conc state B {
+		trans t3 {
+			on ev2
+			do {
+				v1' = v2
+			}
+		}
+	}
+}
 '''
-More details can be found in: * Jose Serna.
+More details can be found in:
+* Jose Serna.
 Dash: Declarative Behavioural Modelling in Alloy.
 MMath thesis, University of Waterloo, David R. Cheriton School of Computer Science, 2019. [https://cs.uwaterloo.ca/~nday/pdf/theses/2019-01-jserna-mmath-thesis.pdf]
+* The above example is available in the file sample.dsh in the root directory.

 To write properties of Dash models to run/check, it is important to know a little bit about how Dash is translated to Alloy:
 - the signature of system states is called 'Snapshot' (which is an extension of 'BaseSnapshot')